b9Joker108/hummingbird_style/bodywork/inventory/f/floating_pike_pushup_v1_21102025.md

 Introduction

-The floating pike push-up is an advanced calisthenics variation that elevates the feet off the ground at the bottom of a pike push-up, amplifying shoulder load and demand for balance.
+The floating pike push-up is a variation that elevates the feet off the ground at the bottom of a pike push-up, amplifying shoulder load and demand for balance.
 Practitioners use it to bridge the gap between pike push-ups and handstand push-ups, developing both strength and proprioception in the shoulder girdle.
 This report synthesizes tutorials, forum insights, and expert guides into a structured overview, highlighting biomechanics, technique, progressions, common pitfalls, and programming recommendations.

 ---